balasg70/tcstest/awsmysql/README.md

 sql_script - (optional) a SQL script that will be run from the ephemeral instance against a MySQL/Aurora RDS DB

 instance_type - (optional, default t2.micro) ephemeral instance type

+A Terraform module to create an Amazon Web Services (AWS) RDS MYSQL .

+## Usage

+This module creates a RDS alongside a variety of related resources,

+- RDS Instance resources
+- DB Root Volumen Block
+- Mysql scripts

+After running this terraform modules, Need to restart the RDS services on AWS cloud.